 10 William St

 This hole-in-the-wall wine bar might seem quaint on the outside, but don’t let its façade fool you.
-The second you step foot inside this spot off Oxford Street in Paddington, prepare for a sensory overload, as if you've been transported direct to a local favourite in a European city.
+The second you step foot inside this spot off Oxford Street in Paddington, prepare for a sensory overload as if you've been transported direct to a local favourite in a European city.
 What’s that loud, vivacious roar?
 That’s the sound of an entire bar enjoying themselves in unison.
-Always bustling, never vibe-less, 10 William Street has become a classic for wine buffs and foodies alike.
+Always bustling, never vibe-less, 10 William St has become a classic for wine buffs and foodies alike.
 With an ever-evolving wine list, many bottles come and go—but one thing stays with you forever, and that’s their famous pretzel with whipped Bottarga.
 Honestly, no words adequately describe its beauty.

 Love, Tilly Devine